 Imagine you need to gather information on a specific topic, but you have

-to include many people.
+to include many people across different departments.

-On top of that, you are running out of time and need to cover different hierarchy levels to keep your team involved.
+On top of that, you are running out of time and need to cover different levels to keep your team involved.
 Would you print out a form made in Excel?
 No! too many trees and too much time to get that form to everyone.

 A form builder is a tool that will allow you to create responsive, well-organized digital forms QUICKLY.
 It does not require any high-level computer knowledge.
 Instead, it will enable you to drag & drop elements and fields in the order you want to have a good-looking form that you can share with your team and those you need information from.